Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift

 From \eqref{DPP_Y_Grenzwert} we obtain using Dynkin's formula for $\valuefkt^{H}(\tau,\Mstate_{\tau}^{H,\Pi,t,\zustand})$ and standard arguments of the dynamic programming approach the following PDE

 The maximizer for the supremum appearing in \eqref{Bell_equa_power_C_deter} yields the optimal decision rule $\Pi^{H}=\Pi^{H}(t,\zustand)$ which is given in \eqref{opti_stra_power_C_det}.
-Plugging the expression for the maximizer $\Pi^{\HC}$ back into the HJB equation \eqref{Bell_equa_power_C_deter} we obtain the PDE \eqref{HJB_Power_general}. \end{proof} The above dynamic programming equation can be solved using an ansatz as in \eqref{value_power_RJ} below and leads to closed-form expressions for the value function $V^H$ and the optimal decision rule $\Pi^H$ in terms of solutions of some ODEs.
+Plugging the expression for the maximizer $\Pi^{\HC}$ back into the DPE \eqref{Bell_equa_power_C_deter} we obtain the PDE \eqref{HJB_Power_general}. \end{proof} The above dynamic programming equation can be solved using an ansatz as in \eqref{value_power_RJ} below and leads to closed-form expressions for the value function $V^H$ and the optimal decision rule $\Pi^H$ in terms of solutions of some ODEs.
 The results are given in the next theorem and are known for $H=R$ already from Brendle \cite{Brendle2006}.
-For the case for the case $H=\HD$ and details of the proof we refer Kondakji \cite[Sec.~5.2]{Kondkaji (2019)}.
+For the case $H=\HD$ and details of the proof we refer Kondakji \cite[Sec.~5.2]{Kondkaji (2019)}.